 “Dangerous Animals,” the third track, is believed by many fans to be inspired by the sadomasochist relationship described in the book Venus in Furs by Austrian writer Leopold von Sacher-Masoch.
 “Pretty Visitors” is thought to be about performing a concert.

-It is an album whose songs need you to be familiar with to appreciate.
-With Humbug, you can’t act like you do with more shallow recordings where you say, I like this or I don’t like that.
-Each one of the songs conquers the listener, slowly, but surely.
+This is an album you need to be familiar with to appreciate.
+Each of the songs conquers the listener, slowly but surely.